 As Moms running our households, many of us find ourselves in the position of managing the family budget and handling the bill paying.
-But doing this in an organized manner can be challenging, which is why I am sharing this 2nd article in a 3-part series on how to track your money.
-Yesterday we reviewed some tips on how to get yourself organized for bill paying and tracking in a manner that is simple and cuts down on the amount of paperwork you receive, process, and recycle.
-Today we are going to talk about how to approach the monthly bill paying and money tracking process.
+But doing this in an organized manner can be challenging, which is why I am sharing this 2nd post in a 3-part series on how to track your money.
+In the first post, I offered tips on how to set up an organized bill paying system in a manner that is simple and cuts down on the amount of paperwork you receive, process, and recycle.
+In this post, we are going to talk about how to approach the monthly bill paying process.

 Use your list of payees